Mosquitoes, long the enemy, are now bred to help prevent the spread of dengue fever

 That same day, a dozen young workers from Doctors Without Borders fanned out across Northern Tegucigalpa on motorcycles carrying jars of the already hatched dengue-fighting mosquitoes and, at designated sites, released thousands of them into the breeze.

-Some of the most common questions from the community were about whether Wolbachia would harm people or the environment.
-Workers explained that any bites from the special mosquitoes or their offspring were harmless.

-María Fernanda Marín, a 19-year-old student, works for Doctors Without Borders in a facility where Wolbachia-infected mosquitoes are hatched for eventual release.
-She proudly shows neighbors a photo of her arm covered in bites to help earn their trust.

-Lourdes Betancourt, 63, another volunteer with the Doctors Without Borders team, was at first suspicious of the new strategy.
-But Betancourt – who has been sickened by dengue several times -- now encourages her neighbors to let the “good mosquitoes” grow in their yards.
+Lourdes Betancourt, 63, a volunteer with the Doctors Without Borders team, encourages her neighbors to let the “good mosquitoes” grow in their yards.

-“I tell people not to be afraid, that this isn’t anything bad, to have trust,” Betancourt said.
-“They are going to bite you, but you won’t get dengue.”
+“They are going to bite you, but you won’t get dengue,” she said.

 Burakoff reported from New York City.
 AP journalist Marko Álvarez contributed to this story from Medellín.